I got this notice on my own AT&T business account.

 If the rep says the change was made but no email shows up, stay on the phone until they send it.

-What happened on my call
+What happened on my first call

 - I called AT&T about the $5 increase on my five business lines.